Everyone knows that carrots and sweet potatoes are great sources of vitamin A, right?

 Well… it turns out it isn’t that straightforward for everyone.
 The beta-carotene in orange fruits and vegetables has to be converted into the form of vitamin A that our bodies can use, and genetics plays a huge role in how well we do that conversion.

-Almost half of us have variants in our BCMO1 gene which cause a 30% to 70% decrease in the amount of vitamin A that we get from beta-carotene.
+Almost half of us carry variants in our BCMO1 gene which cause a 30% to 70% decrease in the amount of vitamin A that we get from beta-carotene.

 Background information on Vitamin A: